-On the hunt for the most unusual, striking and distinctive décor, we have uncovered bars where the owners have gone beyond the call of duty to serve up a unique visual experience to accompany your night out.
+On the hunt for the most unusual, striking and distinctive décor, we have uncovered bars that have gone beyond the call of duty in order to provide a unique visual experience!
+Here are a selection of 10 standouts:

 Hiding in plain sight, Bar Pastis doesn’t look like much from the outside, with its outdated 80’s sign and unprepossessing shop front, however its charms are all to be found on the inside.
 You’ll encounter an intimate one-room set up with a cluttered bar to the right and a small wooden stage at the back which hosts regular performances of folk and jazz music.

-The décor is one of the vital ingredients that make Bar Pastis a special place.
+The décor is integral to Bar Pastis’ character.
 Adorned with old picture frames, newspaper cuttings, bric-a-brac and ephemera from times past, that at times are piled on top of one another, the bar wears its memories and personality on its sleeve.
-You’ll never run out of things to look at on an evening out here, especially if you enjoy the spectator sport of watching middle class couples try the door only to encounter something rather more adventurous and unusual than they were expecting.
+You’ll never run out of things to look at on an evening out here, especially if you enjoy the spectator sport of watching middle class couples poke their head through the door only to back out in horror at encountering something rather more adventurous and unusual than they were expecting.

-The owner seems to take a perverse pleasure in making Bar Pastis uncompromising, reserving particular frostiness for Erasmus students and, as could be expected from this corner of Catalonia, tourists that want to spend more time on Instagram than enjoying themselves.
+The owner seems to make a point of keeping Bar Pastis uncompromising, reserving particular frostiness for Erasmus students and, as could be expected from this corner of Catalonia, tourists that want to spend more time there on Instagram rather than enjoying themselves.

 2. Goupil Le Fol – Brussels

-Upon entering you will find a small bar by the door selling mixers and bottles.
-Carry on through to the long bunker-like venue downstairs .
-The décor is manic, vinyl records and entire books nailed to the wall, framed artwork of no recurring theme that makes it look part bar, part antiques-shop.
+The décor is manic, vinyl records and entire books nailed to the wall, framed portraits of no recurring theme that makes it look part bar, part antiques shop.

 3. Galeria De Paris – Porto

 Although Galeria De Paris has been going for a decade, you’d not bat an eyelid if someone told you it had been open for 80 or more.
-The building and street (Rue da Galeria De Paris) have a certain pre-war grandeur, while inside, a prim-looking tiled floor, marble-effect tables and wall-mounted cabinets convey the belle-époque.
+The building and street (Rue da Galeria De Paris) have a certain pre-war elegance and grandeur, while inside, the prim tiled floor, marble-effect tables and wall-mounted cabinets convey a flavour of the belle-époque.

 That is only half the story.
 Look around you to discover upturned cars, toilets, motorcycles, Disney and turn-of-the century toys all displayed with the fondness you would normally associate with a museum.
 There is even a pulpit.